syrineb/project_PythonForDataAnalysis/README.md

 - go to working directory
 - ```python manage.py runserver```
 You will be able to enter an email and the api will be predict if it is a spam or not (return 1 if spam, 0 if not)

+### Conclusion

+Best score obtained with RandomForest model with 111 trees and an acurracy score of 0.950477845351868